فهرست منبع

 Schemes("http")

-For example, let's say we have several URLs that should only match when the host is `www.example.com`.
-Create a route for that host and get a "subrouter" from it:
+-host is "www.domain.com".
+Create a route for that host and get a "subrouter"

 r := mux.NewRouter()